Answers to Frequently Asked Questions About ICD-10-CM

 How can I find out my State Medicaid organization’s requirements?

 I occasionally submit claims to a patient’s medical benefit plan.
-Will my practice need to transition to ICD-10-CM?
+Will my practice need to use ICD-10-CM?

 Yes.
-Many dentists and dental specialists will be familiar with reporting diagnoses on medical professional claims using ICD-9-CM.
-They will continue to report diagnoses on all medical professional claims but will have to use ICD-10-CM codes for service dates on and after October 1, 2015.
+Many dentists and dental specialists will be familiar with reporting diagnoses with ICD codes on medical professional claims.
+They will continue to report diagnoses on all medical professional claims with ICD-10-CM codes for the foreseeable future.

-Our State Medicaid Program requires my dental practice to currently report ICD-9-CM in dental claims.
+Our State Medicaid Program requires my dental practice to currently report ICD-10-CM in dental claims.
 What should I do and where can I find more information about completing the ADA 2012 Dental Claim?

 If your State Medicaid Program requires you to report ICD codes in dental claims, you must report an appropriate ICD diagnostic code for dental conditions along with the applicable CDT code for the service performed.